 The 24th Annual General Meeting of The Society of Mining Professors / Societät der Bergbaukunde was held once more in Milos, Greece, June 26-29, 2013, organized by Prof. Zach Agioutantis, Technical University of Crete.
-The meeting was attended by 60 SOMP members and xx accompanying persons, representing xx countries.
+The meeting was attended by 60 SOMP members representing 21 countries.
 This 24th AGM was coordinated with SDIMI 2013 which was also organized by the Technical University of Crete.
 The new web site of the Society was introduced during that meeting.

 The 1st SOMP Regional Meeting took place will take place in Chiang Mai, Thailand, November 13-15, 2013, under the leadership of Prof. Pinyo Meechumna, Chulalongkorn University, Thailand.
 Chiang Mai is the second biggest city in Thailand situated in one of the most scenic parts of this fascinating country.
 The program included two days of meetings, one day field trip to local mines and an optional excursion trip to Phuket.
 It was an excellent opportunity for SOMP members to meet with mining professors from region of ASEAN (Association of South East Asian Nations) including Thailand, Laos, Malaysia, Indonesia, Myanmar, Vietnam, Philippines, Cambodia and discuss current and potential mining operations.